rambip/stairs-of-saclay/README.md

 ---

-If you don't know what it is about, it is an endless debate between students on the best way to go from the School Campus ([here](https://www.ecosia.org/search?q=plateau%20de%20saclay&addon=firefox&addonversion=4.1.0&method=topbar)) to the nearest city-train station.
+If you don't know what it is about, it is an endless debate between students on the best way to go from the [School Campus](https://www.ecosia.org/search?q=plateau%20de%20saclay&addon=firefox&addonversion=4.1.0&method=topbar) to the nearest city-train station.

 ## The paper